 Thierry: Except for the tiny screws I use right now – I make all the other parts.

 Thank you for your kind words regarding my work, but the Bigsby tremolo isn’t metal; it’s a resin cast with a very good paint job on it that makes it look like it’s metal!
-But it took me a long time to analyse and figure out how to make all the tiny parts in a 1/4 scale, since I don’t have an actual one at home.
+But it took me a long time to analyze and figure out how to make all the tiny parts on a 1/4 scale since I don’t have an actual one at home.